LadislavSopko/lsf/implementations/javascript/BENCHMARK_RESULTS.md

 ## Overview

 This document summarizes the performance benchmark results for the LSF v1.3 TypeScript implementation.
-Tests compare LSF encoding/decoding performance against native JSON operations and also measure the performance improvements from the UltraFastLSFParser implementation.
+Tests compare LSF encoding/decoding performance against native JSON operations and also measure the performance improvements from the UltraFastLSFParser and HyperFastLSFParser implementations.

 **LSF Version:** 1.3.0